Gulfport Community Update

 Engine 17 was on display for the Recreation Center’s Tot Time/VPK program.
 The kids checked out the Fire Engine and discussed fire safety.

 Chief Marenkovic attended a Pinellas County Fire Chief’s virtual meeting on October 22.

 - Built 2 storage closets at Senior Center, and installed protective screen in fitness center.

 - Disinfected City Hall as part of City’s Covid-19 mitigation strategy.

 - Delivered mail to main post office for Finance Department.

-- Trimmed, weeded, cleaned & mulched Beach & 49th Streetscapes and Clymer Park, and raked around benches & beach pavilions.
+- Trimmed, weeded, cleaned & mulched Library, Neighborhood Center & beach green spaces Veterans Park & Trolley Market Square, and raked around benches & beach pavilions.

-- Cleared leaves and debris from lake fountains screens at Wood Ibis Park.
+- Cleared leaves and debris from lake fountain screens at Wood Ibis Park.

 - Cleaned & sanitized event trashcans.